AAli107/Consyl-Engine/README.md

 }
 ```

+There is also `Engine.CreateGameObjectNoTex()` which is the same thing, but is added so that if you don't want to add any texture into your object.

+Here's an important method under Engine class, which is `Engine.DestroyGameObject()`, it destroys a gameObject by inputting it's index.
+When creating your GameObject the method returns the index of the created object.

 You need to add parameters first when you create a GameObject, here is the list of parameters you need to include when creating a GameObject: